rekalogika/mapper/README.md

   inheritance map attribute.
 * Reads the type from PHP type declaration and PHPDoc annotations, including the type of the nested objects.
 * If possible, target objects are lazy-loaded.
-The mapping does not not occur until the target is accessed.
+The mapping does not take place until the target is accessed.
+* Attempts to detect identifier properties on the source side.
+Those properties on the target side will be mapped eagerly, and will not trigger the hydration.
-* Identifier properties on the source are not lazy-loaded.
-If the source is also lazy-loaded, we should be able to access the identifier without causing a full hydration of the source.
+  Thus, API Platform will be able to generate IRIs without causing the hydration of the entire object graph.
 * Handles the mapping between `array` or array-like objects, as well as using an adder method.
 * Handles non-string & non-integer keys in array-like objects, including